marwahaha/qaoa-reference/README.md

 ## Popular, incorrect statements about QAOA

-####  WRONG: MAX-CUT is an interesting problem for quantum advantage
+####  WRONG: MAX-CUT is clearly an interesting problem for quantum advantage
-This is the case because...
+Goemans-Williamson (SDP) is already potentially optimal if Unique Games Conjecture is true.
+There may be families of graphs where quantum computing can help; but other problems have much bigger gaps between best classical algorithm and limits of approximation.

 ####  WRONG: VQE is the same as QAOA
 It's worth making clear similarities and differences between VQE (e.g. electronic structure) and QAOA (diagonal eigenvalue problems vs non-diagonal eigenvalue problems)